About us

 Furphy Literary Award

-Congratulations to acclaimed journalist and copywriter, Jen Rewell, for winning the 2023 Furphy Literary Award with her short story ‘Away to Me’, which judges described as an ‘upbeating and offbeat love story’.
-There were more than 600 entries in this year’s Awards and Jen received $15,000, a residency at La Trobe University, and publication in The Furphy Anthology 2023 later this year.
+Congratulations to novelist and poet, Kathryn Lomer, for winning the 2024 Furphy Literary Award with her story ’Nothing About Kissing’.
+There were more than 640 entries in this year’s Awards and Kathryn received $15,000 and publication in The Furphy Anthology 2024 later this year.

 Everyone can write at least one good story.
 That was the belief of J. F. Archibald, the editor and founder of the famous nineteenth-century weekly, The Bulletin, who invited his readers to become contributors.
 It was this encouragement that led Joseph Furphy, working in his brother’s foundry at Shepparton, to write his ‘offensively Australian’ novel, Such is Life, using the pseudonym of ‘Tom Collins’.
 The book, full of stories derived from Joseph’s experience in the Riverina and told in a voice uniquely his own, is now acknowledged to be a classic of Australian literature.